-The GS&F was chartered in 1885 to build a railroad from Macon, Ga. to Palatka, Fla., over a distance of 285 miles.
-The line was opened between Macon and Valdosta in February 1889 and completed to Palatka in March of the following year.
+Chartered in 1885, the Georgia Southern & Florida Railroad built a rail line from Macon, Georgia, to Palatka, Florida, over a distance of 285 miles.
+It was opened between Macon and Valdosta in February 1889 and was completed to Palatka in March of the following year.

-The railroad quickly encountered financial trouble, entering receivership in 1891; President W.B.
+The company quickly encountered financial trouble, entering receivership in 1891; President W.B.
 Sparks of Macon was appointed receiver.
-In 1895 it was reorganized as the Georgia Southern and Florida Railway under the control of the Southern Railway.
+In 1895 it was reorganized as the Georgia Southern & Florida Railway under the control of the Southern Railway.

 In the 1894 edition of The Official Railway List, the GS&F reported operating 382 miles with 34 locomotives, 25 passenger cars, and 1,445 freight and miscellaneous cars.

-In 1902 the GS&F bought the property of the Atlantic, Valdosta and Western Railway between Valdosta and Jacksonville.
-It also owned the Macon and Birmingham Railroad and the Hawkinsville and Florida Southern Railway.
+In 1902 the GS&F bought the property of the Atlantic, Valdosta & Western Railway between Valdosta and Jacksonville.
+It also owned the Macon & Birmingham Railroad and the Hawkinsville & Florida Southern Railway.